Skip to main content

 For this we add an exception.

-4. Have you not yet created a question to which you want the exception to point?
-Then you can also create a new question on the spot when creating an exception by choosing'+ New question' in the dropdown.
+4. Have you not created a question yet to which you want the exception to go to?
+Then you can also create a new question on the spot when creating an exception by choosing '+ New question' in the dropdown.

-5. Review the Preview to check that the order in your conversation and the exceptions work as you had thought of.
+5. Click on Preview to check if the order in your conversation and the exceptions work the way you had in mind.

 πŸ’‘ Inform your customer even better in your product finder?
 Create an info page.